Geofencing & Location Intelligence: How Restaurants Can Benefit

-While its mobile ordering feature entices its regulars to download the app, with the app in place, the restaurant utilizes geofencing as a way of targeting people under 30 years old by sending push-notifications whenever customers are in the vicinity of a Taco Bell.
+While its mobile ordering feature entices its regulars to download the app, with the app in place, the restaurant utilizes geofencing to target people under 30 years old by sending push notifications whenever customers are in the vicinity of a Taco Bell.

 A quick reminder that Taco Bell allows its consumers to order food from their phone and pick it up two miles down the road.
 This here is a great way to appeal to the “Want it Now” generation.